-I remember chuckling away to Channel 4’s ‘Very British Problems’ where this particular episode focused on the awkwardness of social greetings such as handshakes, not hearing, avoiding people and the long and awkward goodbye.
-Watch this clip.
-Have you ever done any of these?
+I remember chuckling away to an episode of Channel 4’s ‘Very British Problems’ where they were talking about social awkwardness such as handshakes, not hearing and eventually pretending that you have, avoiding people and the long and awkward goodbye.
+I hate goodbyes.

 With those analogies in mind, can you tell me why then that we spend a majority of our time thinking about what’s wrong, what’s missing, what annoys us and giving attention to our problems?
 Is it a British thing to moan about August rain and then when it gets hot moan about how we can’t sleep because the heat is driving us insane?!